 5. Paluang Cliff

-This is another view point near Kelingking Cliff.
-As you enter the parking area, take a left and you will eventually arrive at this extra view point.
-Paluang may not be as well known as the famous Kelingking view, but that’s part of the appeal.
-It’s a great hidden spot that gives you a better view of the tiny island near the main cliff.
+Paluang may not be as well known as Kelingking, but that’s part of the appeal.
+It’s a great alternative spot that gives you views of the Kelingking T-rex from the other side.

 6. Pura Paluang